 *: I got a lot of feedback on this, with only a few other people also having this problem.
 It might be my joypad or keyboard, but everywhere I play it, I don't feel in control.

+Conclusion: an original idea, not executed very well Recettear is a broken promise, like finding a shiny, round object on the beach the size of a high value coin, but discover it to be a worthless bottlecap.
 Too bad Steam won’t take it back, and now it just sits in my game-list, uninstalled, a constant reminder that an original story combined with a favorite game genre doesn’t automatically make for a good game.

-The original setting fails because of its poor execution.
+Gameplay 4/10 The original setting fails because of its poor execution.
 There is no depth to the gameplay, as the player is forced into actions by the game, instead of controlling the game himself by his own actions.

-A nice manga-look.
+Graphics 8/10 A nice manga-look.
 Colorful, and easy on the eyes.

 Sound 1/10 Boring and repetitive, and you want to shut off the voices after a few minutes in.